sheikhshafayat/surgical-finetuning_replication/README.md

 2. In trainer_functions/cifarCloader.py change the data_dir to your folder path (modify the root dir too if needed).
 3. Run run_cifar.py.
 4. Inside the file change the optimizer and the dictionary state depending on the layer you are fine-tuning.
 You can also change n_subset to determine how much data will be used to fine-tune.
-5. The results are now saved in a .csv file.
+5. The results are now saved in the .csv file.

 ### To replicate the results of ImageNet-C:
 1. Download the dataset from the link provided above and put it in a folder.
 2. Change the dataset directory inside ImageNetC_Exp.py and run the file.
 3. Similarly to CIFAR-C, change the optimizer and the dictionary state (for more details, see the final report).
-4. The results are now saved in a .csv file.
+4. The results are now saved in the .csv file.

 ### To replicate the results of Waterbirds
+The procedure is very similar to running experiments on the previous datasets.
+1. Download the dataset from the link provided above and put it in a folder.
-Very similar to the previous ones: go to run_waterbirds.py and change the csv_dir and root_dir according to your dataset location and then run it.
-You can change the optimizer and dictionary state.
-The result would be saved as a csv file.
+2. Change csv_dir and root_dir inside run_waterbirds.py according to your dataset location and run the file.
+3. Similarly to the previous datasets, change the optimizer and the dictionary state (for more details, see the final report).
+4. The results are now saved in the .csv file.

 ### To replicate the results of Living-17 and Entity-30
+1. Download the ImageNet dataset from the link provided above.

-Run Living17.py and change the dataset directory inside the file.
-Change the optimizer, dictionary state and save file name accordingly.
-Entity-30 is also similarr to Living-17, the corresponding file is entity30.py
+2. Change the dataset directory according to the first step inside the Living17.py or entity30.py files and run the corresponding file.
+3. Change the optimizer and the dictionary state as in the previous cases.
+4. The results are also saved in the .csv file.